-When Richard started work at the hardware store in June, he was told that four weeks' vacation and 8% vacation pay would be given during the first year.
-He requests four weeks' vacation in November, which is granted, and receives 8% of the first years' wages as vacation pay at that time.
-Richard quits the following May.
-He is not entitled to any vacation pay upon termination because the year’s vacation entitlement has been taken.
+When an employee started work at the hardware store in June, they were told that four weeks' vacation and 8% vacation pay would be given during their first year.
+The employee requests four weeks' vacation in November, which is granted, and receives 8% of the first years' wages as vacation pay at that time.
+The employee quits the following May.
+They are not entitled to any vacation pay upon termination because the year’s vacation entitlement has been taken.

-If Richard quits after his first anniversary date, then any vacation pay owing would be based on total gross earnings, less the vacation pay received in November.
+If the employee quits after his first anniversary date, then any vacation pay owing would be based on total gross earnings, less the vacation pay received in November.

-If Richard does not take a vacation, and quits before completing his first year of employment, he is entitled to receive 8% of total wages on termination, as per the terms of his employment contract.
+If the employee does not take a vacation, and quits before completing their first year of employment, they are entitled to receive 8% of total wages on termination, as per the terms of their employment contract.

 A salesperson paid entirely or partly by commission is entitled to vacation pay.